 |Select one from the following:||3-6|

-3 of 6 credits count toward minor core.
-Remaining 3 credits may apply to minor electives
+3 of 6 credits count toward the minor Core Biology requirement.
+The remaining 3 credits may apply toward minor electives.

 |Select at least 6 credits from the following: 1||6|